MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 Power BI Premium also supports [logging to Log Analytics workspaces](../transform-model/log-analytics/desktop-log-analytics-overview.md).
 Currently, the events sent to Log Analytics are mainly AS engine events.
 However, not all events supported for AAS are supported for Power BI.
 The Log Analytics schema for Power BI contains differences compared to AAS, which means existing queries on AAS will likely not work in Power BI.

-Instead, Power BI offers a different a different diagnostic logging capability that isn't offered in AAS.
+Power BI offers another diagnostic logging capability that isn't offered in AAS.
 For more information, see [Use the Gen2 metrics app](../admin/service-premium-gen2-metrics-app.md).

 SQL Server Extended Events (xEvents) are supported in AAS but not in Power BI Premium.
 For more information, see [Monitor Analysis Services with SQL Server Extended Events](/analysis-services/instances/monitor-analysis-services-with-sql-server-extended-events).